Liberty Square (Taipei): Overview

 Liberty Square regularly serves as the site of mass gatherings in Taiwan.
 It is the scene for red-carpet ceremonies when Taiwan's president greets foreign dignitaries.
 Crowds gather at the square throughout the year for outdoor festivals and concerts.
 The Taipei Lantern Festival regularly takes place on the square.
 On many days students, athletes and soldiers may be seen at the square, working on drills and dance routines.
 The National Theater and Concert Hall host over 800 events every year and provide iconic backdrops for events on the square.

 The ponds and parks surrounding the memorial and cultural centers feature well-maintained lawns, trees, and pathways.
 The ponds are filled with colourful koi traditionally found in gardens in East Asia.
-The parks regularly play host to quieter forms of public activity, such as Go games and taekwondo, T'ai chi ch'uan and other martial arts practices.
+The parks regularly play host to quieter forms of public activity, such as Go games and taekwondo, tai chi and other martial arts practices.
 Holiday marching band and drum and bugle corps concerts, honor guard drill shows and traditional Chinese dances are also held within the grounds.